 Hostel Tralala Salento is located in a traditional coffee-region house that has been converted into a beautiful, modern hostel, just one block from the central town square.
 It offers an ideal starting point for the trek to the Cocora Valley or a visit to a coffee farm.
 With a maximum of 21 guests there’s a calm, intimate feel to the hostel.
 Tralala opened its doors in July 2010.
 The styling is a combination of traditional wooden floors and ceilings and new and funky kitchens and bathrooms.

-There´s a living room with a book exchange, a 32 inch television with cable and DVD and a large and varied collection of quality movies.
+There´s a living room with a book exchange, a 32 inch television with DirecTV and DVD and a large and varied collection of quality movies.
 All beds have duvets with white linen, good mattresses, soft pillows and all guests get a towel.
 The showers are always hot and the two kitchens are well equipped.
 There´s a supermarket around the corner.

 Also there´s a patio with hammocks, a garden with sun terrace, free wifi, laundry facilities, rubber boots in case of bad weather and yoga mats.
 On arrival you get a free brochure with all the info you need for your stay in Salento.